Skip to main content

 Langflow automatically collects and sends tracing data about the flow execution to Langfuse.

-2. View the collected data in your Langfuse project dashboard.
+3. View the collected data in your Langfuse dashboard.

-To disable the Langfuse integration, remove the environment variables you set in the previous steps and restart Langflow.
+To disable the Langfuse integration, remove the Langfuse environment variables, and then restart Langflow.

 Run Langfuse and Langflow with Docker Compose

-If you prefer to self-host Langfuse, you can run both services with Docker Compose.
+As an alternative to the previous setup, particularly for self-hosted Langfuse, you can run both services with Docker Compose.

-1. In Langfuse, go to Project Settings, and then create a new set of API keys.
+1. Create a set of Langfuse API keys.

 2. Copy the following API key information: